imattau/nostr-community-conventions/README.md

 **Private Endpoint Resolution (Informative)**

 NCC-02 service records include public endpoint references and may disclose network location.
 Clients MAY use NCC-05 to privately resolve an endpoint for the same service identity when access-controlled resolution is desired.
 Where NCC-05 resolution succeeds, clients MAY prefer the NCC-05 resolved endpoint while continuing to apply NCC-02 trust semantics.

 ---

+### Identity anchor relationship to NCC-05 (Informative)

+NCC-02 defines the identity, intent, and trust context for a service.

+When NCC-05 locator records exist for a service identity, clients SHOULD treat NCC-02 as the identity and trust anchor, except when explicitly operating in an unanchored or recovery mode.

+In anchored mode:
+1. Clients resolve and validate NCC-02 Service Records first, including signature verification, expiry checks, and any applicable attestation or revocation policy.
+2. Clients MAY prefer NCC-05 resolved endpoints for reachability and privacy.
+3. If NCC-05 resolution fails or yields no usable endpoint, clients MAY fall back to the NCC-02 `u` endpoint when present, while continuing to apply NCC-02 trust semantics.

+---